NumerDev/Daily-Coding/Projects/Day 1 -  Warmup/README.md

 <h1 align="center">Day 1 - warmup</h1>

 Today I did a ***little*** warm-up.
-I built a fairly simple landing page using baIt sic stack.
+I built a fairly simple landing page using basic stack.
 The project was not very complicated and gave me an opportunity to try working on prepared designs.
-It was interesting I will admit.
+It was interesting I admit.
 But I find it more pleasant to work on files from **Figma**.

 <hr>